CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 SAY_MY_NAME: "Heisenberg"

-# GitHub Actions Context expression, as explained below
+# GitHub Actions Context expression, explained below

 FROM_REF: "${{ github.ref }}"

-run: |
+run: \\|

 # Shell Script:

-# Referencing custom injected ENV variable content
+# Referencing custom injected ENV variables

 # ${SAY_MY_NAME} or $SAY_MY_NAME both work